 The latest 30-degree, down sleeping bags and quilts weigh less than 20 ounces, making them the best choice for bicycle travel.
 You can get by with an even lighter bag by wearing most of your clothes when you sleep.
 For the lightweight traveler, clothes not worn in your sleeping bag on the coldest night of your trip are clothes you didn't need to carry.
 Western Mountaineering and MontBell offer the premier boutique and mass-produced ultralight down bags available today.

-Canister stoves, like the MSR Pocket Rocket, are the lightest mechanized stoves available.
+Canister stoves, MSR makes some nice ones, are the lightest mechanized stoves available.
 Lighter still are the super simple alcohol stoves which do nothing but contain and burn denatured alcohol.
 You can't adjust the flame, and they don't boil water as fast as canister stoves, but the weight and simplicity are hard to beat.
 My personal favorite is the brilliantly designed Caldera Cone system from Trail Designs which offers complete cook systems -- including pot, stove, fuel bottle, pot holder, etc. -- starting at six ounces.
 The folks at Anti-Gravity Gear take the Caldera Cone system a step further by offering it in a package with a stuff sack and insulated cozies.
-Lastly, tiny wood-burning stoves like the Bush Buddy are an intriguing option.

-When it comes to water, leave the filter at home and use chlorine dioxide pills from Katadyn.
+When it comes to water, leave the filter at home and use chlorine dioxide pills.
 The same chemical used to treat municipal water sources, chlorine dioxide kills giardia, the main concern in the backcountry, in 15 minutes.
 If water has sediment, filter it through a bandana before drinking.

-If you would rather use a filter, check out the new Aquamira Frontier Pro which weighs only two ounces and can attach directly to your water bladder or bottle.
+If you would rather use a filter, check out lightweight ones that can attach directly to your water bladder or bottle.

 This is an area where many bicycle travelers can save a lot of weight.
 If you're road touring, assistance is always close at hand, so you really don't need much beyond some allen wrenches and tools for fixing a flat or repairing a broken chain.